DanielTakeshi/suturing/record_master/README.md

 Then, repeat the above for additional trajectories!
 Once I have a dataset, I can then do a bunch of other stuff ...

+**Note**: some data cleaning may be needed since I see images that are duplicates of each other ... but that can be handled at a later stage by checking with `np.allclose`.